denoland/manual/npm_nodejs/compatibility_mode.md

 > ⚠️ Using compatiblity mode currently requires the `--unstable` flag.
 If you
 > intend to use CJS modules, the `--allow-read` flag is needed as well.

+> ⚠️ Package management is currently out of scope for Node.js compatiblity mode.
+> For the time being we suggest to keep using your current solution.

 ### Example

 [`eslint`](https://eslint.org/) is a very popular tool used by most of Node.js